 Hal Niedzviecki sums it up in an article he wrote for Realm Magazine, “In a world of fakes, we crave authenticity.
 Not ‘the real thing’ Coca-Cola promises, but the capacity to have substantive experiences without feeling like we are being reduced to quota numbers, statistics or cogs in the machine.
 This isn’t something we can buy or sell.”

-According to E-Tailing Group, more than half of buyers start their shopping online using a search engine.
+According to AdWeek, 81% of buyers conduct research online before buying.
 Consumers would rather do their own research rather than rely on media ads, product descriptions or in-house experts.

 So how do you lead a demographic to your product or service when they have no desire to be led?
 The answer is: let them find your product on their own.